 This study focused on comparing physical and mental health outcomes between men seeking help for female-to-male PV victimisation and those in a population-based sample.
-Rather than evaluating health outcomes between those with and without PV, this study compared health outcomes between female-to-male PV victims seeking help a general population of men who had at least 20% lower rates of all forms of PV.
-Future research can consider assessing male help-seeking, PV victimisation, and PV aggression among both community and population samples.
+Rather than evaluating health outcomes between those with and without PV, this study compared health, outcomes between female-to-male PV victims seeking help a general control of men who had at least 20% lower rates of all forms of PV. population of men who had at least 20% lower rates of all forms of PV.
+5 Future research can consider assessing male help-seeking, PV victimisation, and PV aggression among both community and population samples.
 In addition, as detailed in the study, future PV victimisation work can consider assessing gastrointestinal and sleep disorders, given these health conditions are associated with PV aggression.
-12
+1

 Worldwide, almost one-third (30%) of women who have ever been in a relationship have experienced physical and/or sexual violence by their intimate partner.
-The US Preventive Services Task Force guidelines recommend screening all women aged 14-46 years for PV victimisation and to provide brief counselling.
-Despite high PV prevalence and screening guidelines for healthcare providers, there are low rates of PV victimisation screening.
-Less than 25% of female patients in the US report healthcare professionals asking about PV, but there are no available studies to comment on international rates for women or men being asked about PV victimisation.
+The US Preventive Services Task Force guidelines recommend screening all women aged 14-46 years for PV victimisation and 5 to provide brief counselling.5 Despite high PV prevalence and screening 5 guidelines for healthcare providers, there are low rates of PV victimisation screening.
+Less than 25% of female patients in the US report healthcare professionals asking about PV,6 but there are no available studies to comment on international rates for women or men being asked about PV victimisation.